Rocky-04/Rocky-04/README.md

 ![](https://komarev.com/ghpvc/?username=Rocky-04)

-## I'm a FrontEnd Developer, and Teacher
+## I'm a BackEnd Developer
 - 💪 I like to write code
-- 🎉 I love to paint and play the guitar
+- 🎉 I love movie and play football
-- 🥅 I am constantly learning new things
+- 🥅
-- ⚡ I love writing an article for https://webtricks-master.ru/
+- ⚡
-- 🤹🏽 I like to shoot videos for youtube
+- 🤹🏽

 ### Connect with me: